 |Examinations and Assignments: |

 |Additional Requirements and/or Comments: |

-This course is open to sophomores, juniors, and seniors and may be taken by non-Film Majors as a general education course, by Majors as a Film history/theory elective, and by Film Minors as part of their course of studies.
-FILM307 required.
+This course is open to all class years and majors, and may be taken by nonfilm majors as a general education course and by majors as a film history/theory elective.
+No prerequisites required.